lasp/xmera/docs/source/install/macos-development-environment.rst

    no ``sudo`` command is required to install and run Xmera, and the user Python folder can readily be replaced if needed.
 If you are familiar with python you can install in other locations as well.

 ..
-Note:: If you wish to use the HomeBrew version of python, or generally have multiple copies of python installed on your system, configure the CMake Python paths as described in :ref:`customPython` after following these instructions.
+Note:: If you wish to use the Homebrew version of python, or generally have multiple copies of python installed on your system, configure the CMake Python paths as described in :ref:`customPython` after following these instructions.